 Have you ever been in the company of a leader or team member who exudes excitement for their work and then felt pumped about your own role thanks to their infectious energy?
 Just as one person’s reason why they do what they do drives their work ethic and engagement, it can also fuel the fire in a colleague’s work.

-Part of the energy that we feel or sense comes from the genuine presence that we discussed earlier.
-When you feel like the person on the other end of the telephone line or the computer screen is actually being attentive to you, you’re likely to feel heard and like your voice truly matters.
+Part of the energy that we feel or sense comes from the genuine presence.
+When you feel like the person on the other end of the computer screen is actually being attentive to you, you’re likely to feel heard and like your voice truly matters.
 Feeling this presence can energize your virtual team.